Queso Manchego vs Red Leicester Cheese

 Side-by-Side Comparison Table

-Manchego Cheese Red Leicester Cheese
+Queso Manchego Red Leicester Cheese

 Country of Origin Spain United Kingdom

-Specific Origin La Mancha region Leicestershire
+Specific Origin La Mancha Region Leicestershire

-Milk Type Manchega ewe's milk Cow's milk
+Milk Type Sheep's milk Cow's milk

 Milk Treatment Raw or pasteurized Unpasteurized (Sparkenhoe Farm), Pasteurized (others)

-Fat Content High
+Fat Content Not Specified High

-Moisture Content Medium
+Moisture Content Not Specified Medium

 Rind Pleita and flor imprints Clothbound (Sparkenhoe Farm), Plastic (industrial)